 SIPs Generation

-TOPIC – In this case, the SIPs are generated from the CoRot repository via the SIP Builder software, see section 7.2, with a configuration file provided in.
-In this case, the generated SIPs are 'XFDU PAIS SIP Conformant' as defined in PAIS BB but any other implementation would have been allowed.
+In this case, the SIPs are generated from the CoRot repository via the SIP Builder software, see section 7.2, with a configuration file provided in.
+The generated SIPs are 'XFDU PAIS SIP Conformant' as defined in the PAIS BB.

-TOPIC – 173 SIPs have been generated with the first 20 SIPs conveying Housekeeping auxiliary data followed by 153 packages of N0 products.
-More SIPs should have been generated from the CoRoT repository but the process has been voluntarily limited to the first nine runs i.e. RUN01 to RUN09 that suffice for the demonstration.
+173 SIPs have been generated with the first 20 SIPs conveying Housekeeping auxiliary data followed by 153 packages of N0 products.
+More SIPs should have been generated from the CoRoT repository but for the demonstration the process has been voluntarily limited to the first nine runs i.e. RUN01 to RUN09.

 SIPs Contents

-TOPIC – The first series of SIPs are, as expected, of SIP-COROT-N0-HK-SET type illustrated by the abstract tree below:
+The first series of SIPs are, as expected, of SIP-COROT-N0-HK type illustrated by the abstract tree below:

 ├── COROT-N0-SIP-0001.zip <──── First HK SIP